seveneightn9ne/hashpass/README.md

 `hashpass [options] [<website>]`

 If you provide `<website>`, HashPass will prompt you for your master password and output the generated password to your clipboard.
+If you didn't, it ask continuously for website names until you kill it.

 Options:

 `  -s --show   Display the password instead of putting it in the clipboard`

 If this is the first time using HashPass on this computer, it will ask you for your master